ooyala/hastur-server/README.md

 Debugging Tips
 --------------

+If you're not sure if data is coming in on the UDP port, the first thing to check after logs is tcpdump on localhost.
+This is generally safe to run during production, just don't leave it running for a long time.

+    sudo tcpdump -ni lo -vX -s 65536 port 8125

+Once you've verified that data is getting to the agent on UDP, you can snoop the outbound ZeroMQ port to see if the same data is making it through the agent.

-    sudo tcpdump -ni lo -vX -s 65536 port 8125 sudo tcpdump -ni eth0 -vX -s 1500 port 8126
+    sudo tcpdump -ni eth0 -vX -s 1500 port 8126

 Dependencies